German minister ups rhetoric against takeovers ahead of China trip

 Gabriel is pushing for a Europe-wide safeguard clause which could stop foreign takeovers of firms whose technology is deemed strategic for the future economic success of the region.

+The EU is debating whether to grant China "market economy status" from December, which Beijing says is its right 15 years after joining the WTO.

+Market economy status would make it harder for Europe to impose anti-dumping duties on Chinese goods sold at knock-down prices because it would change the method for determining a fair price.

 Despite her deputy's tough words, Chancellor Angela Merkel views China as a strategically important partner, not only to do business with but also in foreign policy.
 It remains one of Germany's most important trading partners and 60 business executives will join Gabriel on his five-day trip.
-Germany automakers in particular have benefited from China's rapid economic expansion.

 Deputy Economy Minister Michael Machnig told the Financial Times that Berlin was worried about takeovers that seemed to be driven by the Chinese government or were about gaining access to German technology.

-"We need to have the powers to really investigate deals when it is clear that they are driven by industrial policy or to enable technology transfers," he told the FT in an interview.
+"We need to have the powers to really investigate deals when it is clear that they are driven by industrial policy or to enable technology transfers," he said.
 "When necessary, in exceptional cases, maybe even to say we're not going to allow (them)."

 Gabriel's visit comes a week after his ministry withdrew approval for Fujian Grand Chip Investment Fund (FGC) to buy chip equipment maker Aixtron, citing security concerns.